Discovering Predictable Latent Factors for Time Series Forecasting: Model Learning

 where $\bm{A}$ is an $LK \times LK$ matrix, $\bm{c}$ is a vector.
 If $\bm{A}$ is invertible, this relation is denoted as $\sim_A$.

-Using the theorem, our deep latent factor model is $\sim_A$ identifiable since four conditions are satisfied: \begin{enumerate} \item The decoder $f_d$ used to reconstruct $\bm{x}$ is with zero measure error. \item The $f_d$ is composed of fully connected layers and non-linear attention units, and thus not injective.
+Using the theorem, our deep latent factor model is $\sim_A$ identifiable since four conditions are satisfied: \begin{enumerate}[leftmargin=1.25em] \item The decoder $f_d$ is with zero measure error. \item The $f_d$ is composed of fully connected layers and non-linear attention units, and thus not injective.
 Fortunately, we can assert that our attention-based structure is learned to approximate an injective according to the researches \cite{DBLP:conf/iclr/XuHLJ19} and \cite{wijesinghe2021new} on the aggregation operation of graph attention networks.
-According to \cite{wijesinghe2021new}, the sum aggregation in Eq.(\ref{eq:decoder}) is adjusted by adding $1$ to $\alpha$ to ensure the injective. \item Obviously, $\mathcal{T}$ is differentiable everywhere, and $\bm{h}_{j}^{(i)}$ and $(\bm{h}^{i}_j)^{2}$ are linearly independent. \item There exist $LK+1$ points $\bm{E}_i|_{i=1}^{LK+1}$ such that the matrix $[\lambda(\bm{E}_2)-\lambda(\bm{E}_1),\cdots,\lambda(\bm{E}_{LK+1})-\lambda(\bm{E}_{LK})]$ is invertible, which is achieved by randomly and independently sampling $\mu$ and $\sigma$ according to $\bm{E}$. \end{enumerate} Furthermore, similar to \cite{DBLP:conf/aistats/KhemakhemKMH20} and \cite{DBLP:conf/nips/HalvaCLSZGH21}, the identifiability of our model makes it feasible to disentangle the intricate relations of the latent factors, which provides sparse connections in our model and thus reduces the model's complexity for more efficient learning.
+According to \cite{wijesinghe2021new}, the sum aggregation in Eq.(\ref{eq:decoder}) is adjusted by adding $1$ to $\alpha$ to ensure the injective. \item Obviously, $\mathcal{T}$ is differentiable everywhere, and $\bm{h}_{j}^{(i)}$ and $(\bm{h}^{i}_j)^{2}$ are linearly independent. \item There exist $LK+1$ points $\bm{E}_i|_{i=1}^{LK+1}$ such that the matrix $[\lambda(\bm{E}_2)-\lambda(\bm{E}_1),\cdots,\lambda(\bm{E}_{LK+1})-\lambda(\bm{E}_{LK})]$ is invertible, which is achieved by randomly and independently sampling $\mu$ and $\sigma$ according to $\bm{E}$. \end{enumerate} {Overall, with the introduction of temporal structure as advocated in \cite{DBLP:conf/aistats/KhemakhemKMH20}, we demonstrate that our model possesses identifiability.
+Similar to non-linear ICA models \cite{DBLP:conf/nips/HalvaCLSZGH21,DBLP:conf/icml/LocatelloBLRGSB19,DBLP:conf/nips/HyvarinenM16}, identifiability implies that the model can uniquely infer its parameters or representations from the observed data.
+In other words, the learned model contains sufficient information to differentiate different factors or features, thus having the capability to generate disentangled representations.
+Furthermore, the disentanglement of latent factors leads to sparse connections in our model, consequently reducing the model's complexity and facilitating more efficient learning.}